Kha'Zix Build Guide by Tinjus

 Evolution is one of the most unique aspects of Kha'Zix.
 Throughout the game, he is able to evolve his abilities in order to adapt to any situation.
 In this section we will be going over each evolution individually and will also be going over evolution orders and builds.

-The introduction of the assassin update means that there is no longer a set in stone evolution order that you should use.
-You are now able to evolve based on the SITUATION, adapting to the game and picking the right tool for the job.
-For example, if you want dueling potential, evolve Q. If you want to snowball the early game and have strong map pressure, evolve R. If you want strong pick potential and sticking power, evolve W. It is extremely important that you now adapt to the game rather than just going the same evolution order over and over again.
+There is no set in stone evolution order that you should use.
+You should be able to evolve based on the SITUATION, adapting to the game and picking the right tool for the job.
+For example, if you want faster clearing and DPS, evolve Q. If you want strong skirmishing and outplay potential, evolve R. If you want strong teamfighting and peeling, evolve W. It is extremely important that you adapt to the game rather than just going the same evolution order over and over again.

 Taste Their Fear - Dueling tool